ivan-codes/blog/posts/dark-mode.md

 ---
-title: Tips & Tricks for implementing Dark/Light Mode
+title: Tips & Tricks for implementing Dark Mode
 description: This website is the first time I ever added dark mode.
 It is a simple concept, but getting it to work smoothly and in a non-hacky way is actually quite challenging.
 So here are some tips and tricks I learned to save you the time and headaches.
 createdAt: 09-25-2021
 ---